dfinity/motoko/stdlib/examples/produce-exchange/README.md

-The PES evolves according to the "central authority" (cf PE spec document), who we identify as the github repo and open source developer community that surrounds this implementation file.
+The PES evolves according to the "central authority" (cf PE spec document), who we identify as the github repo and open source developer community that surrounds this implementation.

-Updating the types in the PES requires changing this file, and performing a canister upgrade on the running system.
-Similarly, to evolve the behavioral definition of PES, the implementation of this actor will change, and will require a canister upgrade.
+Updating the types in the PES requires changing the file `types.as` mentioned above, and performing a canister upgrade on the running system.
+Similarly, to evolve the behavioral definition of PES, the implementation of this actor will change (in `actor.as` and `model.as`), and will also require a canister upgrade.